 The hard shell on this suitcase is made from a combination of ABS and polycarbonate materials, providing a strong, durable, lightweight, and seemingly scratch resistant surface.

 The COOLIFE comes with a 3-level aluminum telescoping handle as well as cushioned comfort-grip top and side carry handles.
 According to user reviews, it seems to work perfectly.

 An integrated TSA-approved combination lock makes customs happy.

-Inside design is good but not fancy, tie-down straps on one side and a divider on the other.
-All in all three zippered pockets for organization purposes.
+On arrival, your bag will have a protective film on the outside.
+On the inside, the design is good but not fancy.
+It has tie-down straps on one side and a divider on the other.
+There are three zippered pockets for organization purposes.

 Briggs & Riley Torq Hardside 26" 4 Wheel Spinner

 If you’re looking for a hardside luggage that will stand the test of time, the Briggs and Riley Torq model is an excellent choice.

 It has a very distinct look that gives off that urban vibe.
 With the gloss finish, it looks chic and compact.
 It’s available in three shades: cobalt, graphite, and ruby.

 The material used for the Torq series is 3-layer, 100% virgin Makrolon® polycarbonate.

 The control panel constitutes a TSA-approved combination lock, which is a common feature in the majority of products we’ve reviewed.
 Similar to other TSA locks, this one is built with some tiny slots where the zippers fit into.
 This makes for a neat and tidy presentation.